 To help children achieve their very best in school, it is important that they are good attenders and also punctual.
 Teachers welcome pupils into the classroom at 8.35-8.45am.
 The end of the school day is at 3:15pm everyday.
 This equates to 32 hours and 30 minutes a week.

-Children who are persistently late miss a significant amount of learning, we teach our phonics sessions across school at 9am, if your child is 10 minutes late everyday that is nearly one hours learning missed each week.
+Children who are persistently late miss a significant amount of learning, we teach our phonics sessions across school in the morning, if your child is 10 minutes late everyday that is nearly one hour learning missed each week.

 Where there have been persistent incidents of lateness (more than 5 during a half term) parents/carers will be asked to come into school to discuss and provide opportunities for parents/carers to seek support and advice to address these issues.